kohyexin/LaunchPad/.github/ISSUE_TEMPLATE/feature.md

 ### Describe your request

-A clear and concise description of your the feature you want to see on LaunchPad.
+A clear and concise description of your the feature you want to see on STARSAAS.

 ### Expected behavior